Skip to main content

 Under Target stages - add that this journey type is for Leads.

-Then, we have left the TeamUp Memberships section blank - this is because if this is a brand new lead they likely don't already have a membership with the gym so we don't need to do anything with this info.
+Then, we have left the TeamUp Memberships section blank - this is because if this is a brand new lead they likely don't already have a membership with the gym so we don't need to do anything with this information.

 We've also left 'Campaigns' blank but will cover this at the end of this step as this is a great tool for creating Journeys relating to specific campaigns you have been running.